- Undergraduate Faculty

 Associate Professor of Political Science

+I became a news junkie in college.
 Growing up in a small town in Wisconsin, I never paid much attention to politics.
-But while in college in a large city, I became a news junkie.
-I started to enjoy watching and reading about what was happening in Washington, D.C.
+But as a young adult, I started to enjoy watching and reading about what was happening in Washington, D.C.
 I monitored campaigns, policy debates, and international conflicts.
-Following college graduation, I worked at a community newspaper reporting on local city governments.
-After one year, I was sold on politics.
+After finishing my undergraduate degree, I worked at a community newspaper reporting on local city government.
+Within the year, I was applying to graduate programs in political science.

 I moved to Washington, D.C. for graduate school where my research focused on American politics, specifically political behavior.
 I taught at Georgetown University and the University of Mary Washington before joining the political science department at Hood College in fall 2009.

 I have contributed to numerous edited volumes on U.S. elections.
 I am the co-author of Onward Christian Soldiers: The Religious Right in American Politics (2011) and have published numerous articles in peer-reviewed journals.
-I serve as the adviser to the Maryland Student Legislature and the Hood College Democrats.
+I serve as the adviser to the Maryland Student Legislature and other political clubs on campus.

 I teach PSCI 203 Introduction to U.S. Politics, PSCI 324 U.S. Campaigns and Elections, and PSCI 205 Methods of Political Inquiry.
 I enjoy advising departmental honors projects and independent studies on projects related to political behavior, news media, elections, and U.S. government.